Edric-Matwiejew/QSW_MPI/README.rst

     python3 setup.py sdist bdist_wheel

-Enter the newly created 'QSW_MPI/dist' folder which should contain the archive 'qsw_mpi-0.0.1.tar.gz'.
+Enter the newly created 'QSW_MPI/dist' folder, which should contain the archive 'qsw_mpi-0.0.1.tar.gz'.
 For with the QSW_MPI can be installed using pip3:

 .. code-block::